StefanoAnzolut/business-guide/source/account/signatureusage.rst

 As an admin, you can download a monthly signature usage report as CSV for more cost transparency.
 Signature reports help keep track of signatures used by your members.

 ..
 NOTE::
-  Signature reports show all Skribble Business members regardless of whether they've signed or not.
+  Signature reports will show all Skribble Business members regardless of whether they've signed or not.

 To download the report: